 Vanderbilt University’s Asian Studies Department offers a graduate certificate in the interdisciplinary study of the societies and cultures of Asia.
 The certificate offers graduate students a perspective on Asia that goes beyond the student’s particular disciplinary specialization, and signals that the student has achieved competence in an Asian language.
 The certificate offers a valuable credential for students who wish to undertake career opportunities in Asia, or work in a field related to Asian countries, institutions, or populations.
 An Asian Studies certificate will also allow students in professional schools to take advantage of the many global opportunities opening up in business, law, education, and health care.

 The certificate in Asian Studies is open to any student enrolled in graduate study at Vanderbilt University.
 The certificate is awarded upon fulfillment of the following three categories of requirements:

 - Completion of at least 12 credit hours of interrelated graduate-level coursework (see below)

-- Attendance at a minimum of 5 academic events.
+- Attendance at relevant Asian Studies academic events.

 Courses may include those offered directly by the Asian Studies Department, as well as graduate courses from other departments that have been approved by the Chair of the Asian Studies Department.
 Coursework must be focused on a specific theme and together form an intellectually coherent whole.
 Up to 6 credit hours of specifically named required courses of a student's primary degree program may count toward the certificate.
 At least 6 credit hours must come from outside the student’s home discipline.
 Graduate courses successfully completed at Vanderbilt University prior to admission to the program may be counted toward the certificate requirements with the approval of the director of the program.
 An undergraduate course may be substituted for a graduate course required by the program’s curriculum, with the approval of the director of the program and the Graduate School.